 In Accordance with EU NCER Article 17:

-4.4.1 The fundamental basis of NGESO’s voltage control policy is to operate within the voltage limits defined in the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS) in planning and operational timescales across all transmission and customer interface voltage levels.
+4.4.1 The fundamental basis of NESO’s voltage control policy is to operate within the voltage limits defined in the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS) in planning and operational timescales across all transmission and customer interface voltage levels.
 This is achieved by maintaining dynamic reactive power reserves, both leading and lagging, to further ensure operation within limits for defined contingencies.

 4.4.2 System studies are performed in all planning and operational timescales to ensure that pre and post fault voltage levels are maintained within levels stated in the NETS SQSS and that voltage collapse is avoided both for transient and permanent transmission system faults.